jtcies/jtcies_site/content/about/index.md

 +++
-categories = ["about"]
 comments = false
 date = "2018-02-18"
 draft = false
 slug = ""
 tags = ["about"]
 title = "About"
 showpagemeta = false
 +++

-I work at the intersection of data science and program evaluation, helping non-profits and social service organizations to improve program implemention and decision-making.
+My work uses a combination of data science and program evaluation to support continuous improvement and data-informed decision-making in non-profits and social service organizations.

 All views presented here are my own.